DCAN-Labs/cdni-brain/docs/precision.md

     TASK = BIDS task name (without the “task-”)

     FD = Framewise displacement (FD) threshold, in mm.
 Is **not** required to be the same FD threshold used with XCP-D. Recommended: between 0.1 and 0.2.

     NUM = Number of permutations to run.
-(In each permutation, a block of consecutive minutes is sampled   The final reliability values in the curve will be an average over all iterations.
+(In each permutation, a block of consecutive minutes is sampled.
+    The final reliability values in the curve will be an average over all iterations.
     Amount of time needed to run increases with the number of iterations.
     Recommended: 10 or more.

     MIN = Split-half length limit in minutes, i.e. how far the x-axis of the curve plot extends.
 Must be an integer.
     Must be no more than half the total time of TASK specified above.

 _Notes:_